ALZHEIMER’S SERVICES IN AMERICAN FORK, UT OVERVIEW

 Bel Aire Senior Living in American Fork, UT recognizes the special needs of people with Alzheimer’s disease and other related memory impairments such as dementia.
 Our memory support staff are trained in providing individualized, compassionate care to meet the unique needs of those with more severe forms of dementia.
 Our services are focused firmly on the individual and on providing a safe, familiar, yet stimulating environment.

-Andrea has worked with seniors in long-term care and assisted living for the past ten years.
+Andrea has worked with seniors in long-term care and assisted living for the past 13 years.
 She specifically has worked in Dementia care and behavioral units.
-She enjoys working to provide sensory stimulation, memory recall, music, and physical activities, as well as outings and bus rides.
+She enjoys working to provide sensory stimulation, memory recall, music, physical activities along with outings and scenic bus adventures.

 She earned her Bachelor of Science degree in Leisure Services and Recreation from Central Washington University in Ellensburg, Washington and a Therapeutic Recreation Technician Certification in May 2014.

-Andrea enjoys working with people, encouraging positive outcomes and providing opportunities to success.
+Andrea enjoys working with people, encouraging positive outcomes and providing opportunities to succeed.
 She looks forward to meeting the family members of our residents.
-She also enjoys having grandchildren recitals, singing and any other talents families would like to share with all our residents on the Memory Support hall.
+She also enjoys having grandchildren recitals, singing and any other talents families would like to share with all our residents at Bel Aire Senior Living.

 HOW ARE WE DIFFERENT